 - Beware of providers offering other products, treatments, or medicines to prevent the virus.
 Check with your healthcare provider before paying for or receiving any COVID-19-related treatment.

-The Emergency Broadband Benefit is an FCC program to help households struggling to pay for internet service during the pandemic.
-This new benefit will connect eligible households to jobs, critical healthcare services, and virtual classrooms.
+The Affordable Connectivity Program (ACP) is the replacement program to help low-income households pay for internet service and connected devices.
 More information can be found here.

 As federal unemployment benefits end Sept 4 2021, you are encouraged to apply for other vital programs which have been expanded by the American Rescue Plan.
 See linked flyer for more information about these programs and the list of ending benefits.

 Plumas Rural Services offers much help, including a Child Care Payment Program that can pay child care costs for parents or guardians who are working, seeking work, in an approved training program, homeless, incapacitated, or referred to by CPS/Social Services.
 See linked application for more information.

 The CA COVID-19 Rent Relief program provides financial assistance for rent and utilities to income-eligible California renters and their landlords who have been impacted by COVID-19.
 Both renters and landlords can apply for assistance.
 More information can be found on the website.

 College Aid Information

 California’s Unclaimed Property Law requires banks, insurance companies, corporations, and certain other entities to report and submit their customers’ property to the State Controller’s Office when there has been no activity for a period of time (generally three years).
 Common types of unclaimed property are bank accounts, stocks, bonds, uncashed checks, insurance benefits, wages, and safe deposit box contents.
 Property does not include Real Estate.
 The CA Controller safeguards this lost or forgotten property as long as it takes to reunite it with the rightful owners; there is no deadline for claiming it once it is transferred over to the State Controller’s Office.
 It is easy to find out if the Controller is protecting property in your name.